STAND. COM. REP. NO. 3192

 State of Hawaii

-Your Committee on Economic Development and Technology, to which was referred H.C.R.
-No. 296 entitled:
+Your Committee on Commerce, Consumer Protection, and Health, to which was referred H.B.
+No. 2742, H.D.
+1, entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Economic Development and Technology that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
-No. 296, as amended herein, and recommends its adoption in the form attached hereto as H.C.R.
-No. 296, S.D.
+As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2742, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 2742, H.D.
+1, S.D.
 1, and be referred to your Committee on Ways and Means.